Environment banner_cropped_small.jpg

 Emission reduction target and decarbonisation roadmap

-Around a quarter of the world’s GHG emissions are attributed to food production, and we know the agriculture sector has a responsibility to be part of the solution to climate change.
+Around a quarter of the world’s greehouse gas (GHG) emissions are attributed to food production, and we know the agriculture sector has a responsibility to be part of the solution to climate change.
 Collaboration and partnerships within the sector are critical to accelerating climate action.

 We have an ambition to become carbon net zero by 2050 for scope 1 and 2 emissions, helping our progress towards improving the long-term sustainability of our own operations.